sisoe24/homebrew-vj/README.md

 Or `brew tap sisoe24/vj` and then `brew install vdmx`.

-## Documentation

-`brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).

-## Contributing

-Feel free to add a tap for an app you use or suggest a new one.
-You can also contribute by only incrementing the application versions when a new update is out.

 ## Notes

 - When installing `vdmx`, the tap automatically installs the Extra content inside